amovsesyan/pipit/README.md

   - [ ] Every other node will be corresponding to a row in the DataFrame

 **Now we'll be at the stage of Figure 2a**

+## Leap Partitions
+## Definitions
+* **graph distance from source** defined recursively:
+  * *0* if root
+  * *max(parents.distance)* o.w.
+* **Leap**
+  * all partitions with the same graph distance from source
+* **Complete (Leap)**
+  * contains operations from all processes
+* **will_expand**
+  * if this expands the set of processes participating in the current leap
+* **incoming leap distance**
+  * the minimum of the first operation entry time for each of its processes and the operation exit time of their previous operation in the partition’s previous-leap neighbors
+* **outgoing leap distance**
+  * the minimum of the last operation exit time for each of its processes and the operation entry time of the next operation in the partition’s next-leap neighbors
+### Questions
+* In figure 4, are the stride boundaries leaps?
+Are we positioning based on leaps or partitions?
+* For each leap, are merging the partition's inside it together?
+* Why do we want to complete the leaps?
+Isn't having incomplete an indication of lateness?

+___
 ### Contributing

 Pipit is an open source project.
 We welcome contributions via pull requests,